Last Update: March 25, 2022

 10. Intellectual property, rights of use, naming of references

-10.1 The Platform and the SaaS Services, including the homepage layout, the graphics and images used, the content as a whole as well as individual pieces of content including the system presentation texts, as well as the software code on which the SaaS Services and the Platform are based, may be protected in whole or in part by copyright or other intellectual property rights.
+10.1 The Platform and the SaaS Services, including the homepage layout, the graphics, and images used, the content as a whole as well as individual pieces of content including the system presentation texts, as well as the software code on which the SaaS Services and the Platform are based, are protected in whole or in part by copyright or other intellectual property rights.
+In particular, zenloop’s SaaS services shall not serve as white label services.
 All rights are exclusively reserved by zenloop or zenloop’s licensors.
 This shall not include Customer and Survey Recipient Data.

 10.2 In particular, the Customer shall be prohibited from